NUAAZXY/NUAAZXY.github.io/_pages/about.md

 I am pursuing my PhD degree at the College of Computer Science and Technology of Nanjing University of Aeronautics and Astronautics.

-I have published papers in prestigious conferences and journals including ACL, TSE, TOSEM, EMNLP, and JSS.
-My research work can be found on my [Google Scholar](https://scholar.google.com/citations?user=j2XgDxUAAAAJ).
+I have published over 10 papers at the AI/SE conferences and journals including ACL, TSE, TOSEM, EMNLP, and JSS.
+My research papers can be found on my [Google Scholar](https://scholar.google.com/citations?user=j2XgDxUAAAAJ).

 ## Research Interests